checko/setupmediawikiwithextensions/README.md

 - DB not ready on first start: the web container waits for DB; if stuck, check `docker compose logs db`.
 - "File with dimensions greater than 12.5 MP": increase `MW_MAX_IMAGE_AREA` in `.env` (e.g., `100000000` for 100 MP).
 Larger values consume more CPU/RAM during thumb generation.
 - SVG quality/performance: prefers `rsvg` when available.
 Verify at Special:Version → Image manipulation.
 Increase `MW_SVG_MAX_SIZE` if thumbs are too small.
+- Mermaid not rendering / double render:
+  - Ensure blocks aren’t nested inside list items (leading `-`).
+This changes indentation and breaks mindmap parsing.
+  - Hard refresh to clear cached modules.
+The initializer prevents double renders and loads Mermaid locally from `/extensions/Mermaid/resources/mermaid.min.js`.
+  - See `docs/DEBUG-LOGGING.md` for the mermaid debugging log and fixes applied.

 ## Verifying Extensions
 See `docs/extension-checks.md` for quick ways to verify each extension is enabled and working.